- Type of qualification

 Include project experience in your CV

 The professional practice project is an important part of this master’s (unless you convert to the research thesis).
-You will spend one semester working full time on your project.
+You will spend 1 semester working full time on your project.
 You could have the opportunity to get involved in projects for real companies on real issues that they wish to solve.
 This can lead to employment with the company concerned and also adds substantial value to your resume when you are seeking employment.

 180 and 120-credit Master of Information Sciences options